rbuserr/C-Client-Server-Message-Encryption/README.md

 Server listening on port 8080...
 Client connected.
 Client says: Hello
-Client says: How are you?
+Client says: How are you?:)

 Client Output: